Are you looking to better understand toxic people?

 For example, to a toxic individual always asking for stuff, ask the same back:

 Toxic Person: hey, do you have 50 I could borrow

 You: damn you beat me to it, I was just thinking of asking you the same.
 Suppose you don’t have a 20 to spot me then?

-If they badger you with their problems, tell them:
+If they badger you with their problems, cut the interaction short: